TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 GG!!
 Machine Rooted!!

 I have learned a lot with this machine about new concepts like IFS that i never have touched before.

-Hope you too.
+Hope you too!!
 Keep hacking!!❤️❤️

 <br />